Rosemary Church

 Rosemary Church (born 10 November 1962) is an Australian CNN International news anchor.
 Based at the network's world headquarters in Atlanta, she anchors the 2 to 4 a.m.
 ET edition of CNN Newsroom.
 She previously worked as a reporter and newsreader for the Australian Broadcasting Corporation, news and current affairs division.

 Early life and education

 Born in Belfast, Northern Ireland, Church has lived in England and Australia.
 She has a Bachelor of Arts degree from the Australian National University in Canberra and has completed graduate studies in Media and Law.

 Career

 Church joined CNN International in August 1998 as an anchor on World News, based in the network's Atlanta headquarters.

 At ABC News, she primarily worked for the international arm Australia Television as Senior Anchor.
 She also reported for the program Foreign Correspondent and anchored the evening news in Tasmania and the summer edition of The World At Noon.

-Previously she presented weekend news on Network Ten and worked for five years in Canberra for the National Media Liaison Service.
-Where she also hosted the weekday nightly weather report for Network Ten.
+Previously she presented weekend weather on Ten Capital and worked for five years in Canberra for the National Media Liaison Service.
+She was also an news anchor on Ten Capital.